 The Cast Iron Plant will grow in partial or full shade, in any well-drained soil.
 Direct sun will cause yellowing and bleaching of the leaves, so always choose a spot that is poorly lit and shady.
 This plant benefits from the addition of organic material at planting time, and as an occasional mulch, worked in between the leaf stalks.
 It will survive temperatures down to 20 degrees Fahrenheit, so even if you live in slightly cooler areas, pots of this plant can be left outside most of the year, and just given some protection during periods when the temperature falls below 20.
 A shed or garage will be fine, if it does not get too cold.
 Outdoor plants are normally not affected by pests.
 In wet soil, or if overwatered, the roots may rot, so grow this plant in well-drained soil, and avoid overwatering.

-The Cast Iron Plant, Aspidistra elatior, grows in shady woodlands in Taiwan, and on the many southern islands of Japan.
+The Cast Iron Plant (Aspidistra elatior) grows in shady woodlands in Taiwan, and on the many southern islands of Japan.
 It has evolved for shade, which is why it works so well for us in the shady parts of our gardens and homes.
 Our plants are produced by division of the sturdiest plants, not from seed, so they are always uniformly vigorous.
 Despite its hardiness, this plant is not often offered by nurseries, so we anticipate high demand.
 Order now while our stocks last or consider some other popular houseplants like the Madagascar Dragon Tree and the Fiddle Leaf Fig Tree.